-My time with HW Richardson Group has seen me to the altar, into my first home, and the arrival of my children, Jack & Emily.
+My time with HWR has seen me to the altar, into my first home, and the arrival of my children, Jack & Emily.
 The career journey has meant a lot to me, but so has working with others and watching their development.

 Profile of Bruce Graham